-Further, the type and location of the favelas varies.
+Further, the type and location of the favelas vary.
 There are several zones within the city of Rio de Janeiro, and favelas are as distinctive as the zones they are in.
 A favela in the South Zone is very different from a favela in the North or West Zone.
 They will encounter different problems, different levels of community involvement.
 There is also the question of whether a favela is controlled by a drug gang, the (UPP), a local militia, or none of these.
 Again, the assets and needs of a community will depend on which of these categories they fall into.
 It will also affect the risk leaders assume when undertaking certain actions.

 Finally, how the community has or has not organized itself in the past will also play a part in assessing their needs.
-Many communities have vibrant residents associations and community organizations that work to better their community.
+Many communities have vibrant residents’ associations and community organizations that work to better their community.
 However, others do not for various reasons.
 Perhaps they once had a well organized and involved community, but over time people lost interest.
-Or maybe there was a resident’s association in place, but for years it was under the thumb of the drug gang that was in charge of the favela.
-And now, free of the drug gang, the resident’s aren’t sure where to start in organizing their community.
+Or maybe there was a residents’ association in place, but for years it was under the thumb of the drug gang that was in charge of the favela.
+And now, free of the drug gang, the residents aren’t sure where to start in organizing their community.
 The needed tools and resources will be different depending on these factors.

 Variables

-Even though favelas vary significantly between each other, there are some general variables that affect the way CatComm and I end up structuring the course.
-The first of which is a lack of knowledge.
+Even though favelas vary significantly, there are some common variables that allowed CatComm and I to move forward in creating the course.
+The first of these variables is a lack of knowledge.
 Most favela leaders are residents who love their community and want to help make it better.
-They usually portray typical leadership qualities as decisiveness and authority, which draw respect from residents.
-However, few, if any, have ever studied community organizing history or principles.
-While this has created some very creative ideas, a course with foundational principles and techniques would give them a basis of action that they can combine with what they are already doing.
+They usually portray typical leadership qualities such as decisiveness and authority, which draw respect from those living in the favelas.
+However, few leaders, if any, have ever studied community organizing history or principles.
+While the leaders have very creative ideas, a course with foundational principles and techniques would give them a basis for action that they can combine with what they are already doing.

-Another variable to address is the often-haphazard path they travel in their organizing.
+Another variable to address is the often-haphazard path the leaders travel in their organizing.
 They display a lack of vision and strategy, with actions primarily as reactions to expressed problems.
 While being flexible and responsive to community problems is good, they should also be proactive in creating unity and trust among residents and between the community and the organization.

 However, their motivation is incredible.
 After so many years of oppressive state action and manipulation by drug gangs, they have not given up.
 They are striving for the best for their communities.
 This is their greatest asset.
-And it is this passion that will gather residents to support them, if they can learn to channel and communicate that vision more effectively.
+It is this passion that will gather residents to support them, if they can learn to channel and communicate that vision more effectively.

-The work of this study is to gather and examine the felt needs of community leaders, so as to create a course that addresses those and provides them with new resources with which to develop their communities.
-By the end of the study, their experience learning within a small group of likeminded leaders will provide them with practical tools and local resources to achieve the goals and future they have for their communities.
+The work of this study is to gather and examine the felt needs of community leaders, so as to create a course that addresses these needs and provides them with new resources with which to develop their communities.
+By the end of the study, their experience learning within a small group of like-minded leaders will provide them with practical tools and local resources to achieve the goals and future they envision for their communities.